Oil India

-Oil India Limited (OIL) is a central public sector undertaking under the ownership of the Ministry of Petroleum and Natural Gas, Government of India.
-The Ministry of Petroleum and Natural Gas oversees its operations, with its headquarters in Duliajan, Assam.
-The central public sector undertaking is a Navratna with its offices in Duliajan, Noida, Guwahati and Jodhpur.
+Oil India Limited (OIL) is a central public sector undertaking engaged in the business of exploration, development and production of crude oil and natural gas, transportation of crude oil and production of liquid petroleum gas.
+The central public sector undertaking is a Maharatna, with the Ministry of Petroleum and Natural Gas overseeing its operations.
+Headquartered in Duliajan, Assam, the company has its offices in Duliajan, Noida, Kolkata, Guwahati and Jodhpur.

-OIL is engaged in the business of exploration, development and production of crude oil and natural gas, transportation of crude oil and production of liquid petroleum gas.
 The company's history spans the discovery of crude oil in India in the year 1889, this was second in the World in the far east of India at Digboi and Naharkatiya, Assam to its present status as a fully integrated upstream petroleum company presently operating in more than 9 locations overseas.
 Recently, OIL acquired majority shares in Numaligarh Refinery Limited from Bharat Petroleum Corporation Limited, thus making Numaligarh Refinery Limited a subsidiary of OIL.

+State run oil major Oil India Limited was elevated as to the Maharatna status on recommendation from the Finance ministry of India government.
+This makes Oil India Limited the 13th Maharatna Central Public Sector Enterprises (CPSE).

 Exploration and production

-Oil India Limited was formed by the Burmah Oil Company Limited as its subsidiary in India 1887 to explore in the Assam Basin, India (Corley, T A B, 1983, The History of the Burmah Oil Company, 1886–1983).
-Staff at the Burmah Oil Company Limited had heard from a geologist with the colonial British Indian Geological Survey, Thomas Oldham, that oil was found on the feet of elephants that were being used as beasts of burden in the vicinity of the Digboi village (Arun Metrie, pers. comm., former Burmah Oil economist, 1988).
-The oil on the elephants' feet was traced to the Digboi area, where a surface fold (anticline in geological parlance) had formed a broad hill.
-A successful technique for exploration for hydrocarbons at the time was drilling beneath seeps on anticlines (Thornton, S E, 2015, The history of Oil Exploration in the Union of Myanmar, Paper No. 10807), so Oil India drilled beneath the Digboi seeps and found a giant oil field.
-Several other oil fields were subsequently found by Oil India Limited in what became India's first oil production.